zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 zenml version
 ```

-in your terminal.
-If you don't encounter any error messages, we're now ready to start hacking!
+If you don't encounter any error messages, we're ready to start hacking!

-To start working on your project, let's initialize a ZenML repository within your current directory with:
+Let's initialize a ZenML repository within your current directory with:

 ```shell
 zenml init